seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 engine's own coins are, and that is the whole point of the rule: a refusal costs one line of bookkeeping instead of one search per run forever.

+**A host that refuses THREE next-attempt dates in a row is RE-SOURCED, not waited on.** The backoff above was written to stop a run spending a search on a publisher that will not answer, and it has no exit: a host that never answers is read as a lane that never has news, and the two are opposite facts about the world.
+On its third expired attempt the run spends ONE search on the same CONTENT rather than the same host — the publisher of record for that content, which for a regulatory proceeding is the register the agency is required to publish in, for a statistical release the issuing body's own machine-readable feed, and for a legislative calendar the chamber's own — and records the host that answered on the lane, with the refusing one kept beside it. **Nothing here relaxes §6's source rule:** a publisher of record is primary and an aggregator is not, and a re-sourcing that lands on an aggregator has failed and says so.
+The host is FOUND by the run and is never written into this file, on the same terms as every other channel (§6a). **Measured 20.09:** `sec.gov` held the class-S lane unread for five consecutive runs with its item standing at `unver` 6, `bls.gov` has answered 403 for longer than that, and both carry exactly the scheduled events the owner named on 20.09 as the thing he most wants found in advance.

 **A carried item printed at FULL length must carry something new this run** — a new fact, a changed status, a changed `Что меняет` clause.
 Otherwise it appears only in the collapsed line of §2.
 The section is a list of what changed, and an unchanged item printed